 Frequently Asked Questions

 - The charter and individual registration processes are managed online using our paperless charter and registration system.

-- Program documents that guide registered leaders in implementing an effective Troop program are accessible at the start of the charter process so units can begin planning immediately for their own launch in January.
+- Program documents that guide registered leaders in implementing an effective Troop program are accessible at the start of the online charter process so Troops can begin planning immediately for their own launch.

 - Check out the many Trail Life USA Facebook pages that have started to gather people together from different areas of the country.
-Perhaps there is one for your area.
+Perhaps there is one in your area.

 - If you are a homeschooler, see if you can connect through your homeschool association, as many homeschoolers support the Trail Life USA program.

 - Talk to your own church or another church in your community about starting a Trail Life USA Troop.
 Perhaps you could even serve as their resource to help them start a troop.
 There are resources for starting a troop here.